Solving for Unknowns: Basic Algebra for Electrical Formulas

 Parallel Circuit Formulas

-- Total Resistance: The total resistance is calculated using a reciprocal formula: 1/R_Total = 1/R1 + 1/R2 + 1/R3 + … The total resistance will always be less than the smallest individual resistor.
+- Total Resistance: The total resistance is calculated using the reciprocal relationship of the branch resistances: 1/R_Total = 1/R1 + 1/R2 + 1/R3 + …

 - Voltage: The voltage is the same across every component.

-- Current: The total current is the sum of the currents in each branch, a concept explained by Kirchhoff’s Laws.
+- Current: The total current is the sum of the currents in each branch.

 Advanced Calculations for the Professional Electrician

-Beyond the basics, algebra is required for more complex and equally critical calculations you’ll face on the job and on your exams.
-These often involve complying with the National Electrical Code (NEC).
+Beyond the basics, algebra is required for more complex and critical calculations you’ll face on the job and on exams.
+These often interact with NEC requirements.

 Voltage Drop Calculation